 * Clashes on outskirts of capital

-* Damascus streets deserted, celebratory gunfire causes alarm
+* Damascus streets deserted, celebratory gunfire causes

 * Mortars hit old city in Homs